Continuity of Functional Transducers: A Profinite Study of Rational Functions: Continuity: The profinite approach

 We apply the Preservation Lemma on transducers and deduce a slightly more combinatorial characterization of transducers describing continuous functions.
 This does not provide an immediate decidable criterion, but our decidability results will often rely on it.
 The goal of the forthcoming lemma is to decouple, when evaluating $s \cdot u \cdot t$ (with the notations of the Preservation Lemma), the behavior of the $u$ part and that of the $s, t$ part.
 This latter part will be tested against an \emph{equalizer} set:

 \begin{defi}[Equalizer set] Let $u, v \in \pro{A^*}$.
 The |equalizer set| of $u$ and $v$ in $\cV$ is:

 \end{defi}

 \begin{rem} The complexity of equalizer sets can be surprisingly high.
-For instance, letting $\cV$ be the class of languages defined by $\{x^2 = x^3 \mid x \in A^*\}$, there is a profinite word $u$ for which $\equ_\cV(u, u)$ is undecidable.
+For instance, letting $\cV$ be the class of languages defined by $\{x^2 = x^3 \mid x \in A^*\}$, there is a profinite word $u$ for which $\equ_\cV(u, u)$ is undecidable (this relies on the existence of arbitrarily long square-free words).
 On the other hand, equalizer sets quickly become less complex for common varieties; for instance, Lemma~\ref{lem:apeq} will provide a simple form for the equalizer sets of aperiodic supercancellative varieties. \fullstop \end{rem}

 \begin{defi}[Input synchronization] Let $R, S \subseteq A^* \times B^*$.
 The |input synchronization| of $R$ and $S$ is defined as the relation over $B^* \times B^*$ obtained by synchronizing the first component of $R$ and $S$: